infobloxopen/netmri-toolkit/README.rst

 The scripts will read the connection parameters from environment variables.
 Change the netmri.env file to contain your connection details, then source it before running the scripts.

+Full NetMRI Python Scripting suport is planned for NetMRI 7.2.

 NetMRI Documentation
 --------------------